About the Author

 Presentations and Speaking Engagements

 Cannabis Online Congress: Cannabis – from Analysis to Application.
 Laborpraxis, Würzburg, Germany.
 “Moisture Content Determination in Cannabis Inflorescence: Method Development and Optimization.”
 May 12, 2020.
-Speaker in conjunction with Conner Griffeth, COO, Level One Labs.
+Speaker.

 Arizona Department of Health Services.
 Pesticide toxicology presentation and official recommendations for the Medical Marijuana Program Testing Advisory Council and state rule-making process.
 December 2019.